MehmetKaranlik/NetworkManager/README.md

 # NetworkManagerPackage

-Easy to use and integrate Swift 5 networking package
+Easy to use and integrate Swift 5 networking package (EARLY IN DEVELOPMENT)